Mason-Koo/HTML_with_AI-chat/README.md

-Connet to open AI api with Web
+Connet to open AI api with Web ( with Heroku)